-Approximately half of the sequence of human and mouse genomes is derived from mobile elements.
-Much of this DNA is no longer capable of mobilization but is likely “auditioning” for a function for example in homologous recombination or in regulation of gene expression.
-Modern mammalian genomes also contain numerous intact transposable elements, such as retrotransposon LINE-1, that utilize RNA intermediate to spread about the genome.
+Approximately half of the sequence of human and mouse genomes are derived from mobile elements.
+Much of this DNA is no longer capable of mobilization but is likely “auditioning” for a role, for example, in homologous recombination or regulation of gene expression.
+Modern mammalian genomes also contain numerous intact copies of retrotransposon LINE-1 that utilizes RNA intermediate to spread about the genome.

-Given the crucial role of germ cells in the propagation of species, their genomes represent a particularly attractive target for mobile elements.
-Uncontrolled activity of retrotransposons is known to cause new mutations and even kill germ cells necessitating existence of specialized defensive mechanisms regulating LINE-1 elements.
+Given the crucial role of germ cells in the propagation of species, their genomes are particularly attractive for mobile elements.
+Uncontrolled activity of retrotransposons is known to cause mutations or even kill germ cells necessitating existence of specialized defensive mechanisms regulating LINE-1 elements.

 Our group focuses on: